 - Promotes health by means of evolving better technology

 Whereas, as far as the aspect of health and ensuring access is considered, we must not forget the very reason for the establishment of the World Health Organization (WHO), mentioned under Article 1 as “the attainment by all peoples of the highest possible level of health”.
-Even the Human Rights Council’s resolutions reinstate to use the flexibilities of TRIPS in the best possible manner (even through national legislations ) so as to ensure the right to health.
-The Human Rights Council’s 2011 resolution on HIV/AIDS epidemic stated that IP agreements must not undermine the flexibilities of TRIPS and the concerns of Doha Declaration , WTO General Council decision (of 30 August 2007 ) and the objectives of UN Millennium Development Goals.
+Even the Human Rights Council’s resolutions reinstate to use the flexibilities of TRIPS in the best possible manner (even though national legislation) so as to ensure the right to health.
+The Human Rights Council’s 2011 resolution on HIV/AIDS epidemic stated that IP agreements must not undermine the flexibilities of TRIPS and the concerns of the Doha Declaration, WTO General Council decision (of 30 August 2007), and the objectives of UN Millennium Development Goals.
 UN in its 2012 report on attainment of Millennium Development Goals concluded by saying that the “overall access of essential medicines in developing countries is still insufficient”.

-Other factors favouring ‘greater access’ and milder IP Protection standards include:
+Other factors favoring ‘greater access’ and milder IP Protection standards include:

 - Safeguards right to health

 - Curbs knowledge concentration with few big entities